Imperial Household Agency criticized for poor handling of Princess Mako tabloid attacks

 Empress Masako, a Harvard University alumna who served as a career diplomat before marrying her husband, Emperor Naruhito, has for years been treated for a stress-induced illness.

-Empress Emerita Michiko was for years also a target of bashing by tabloids.
+Empress Emerita Michiko was for years also a target of tabloid criticism.

 In 1993, weekly magazines ran a series of articles with headlines declaring that the natural woods on the grounds of the Imperial Palace had been razed at the empress’s request.
 In an unprecedented move, she expressed her own sentiments in response.